Skip to content

 The Architectural Wonders of San Jeronimos Monastery

 Portugal was a major powerhouse and leader in discovering new lands for centuries during the Age of Discovery.
 The district of Belem is located about 3.1 miles (5 km) from central Lisbon.
 It has some wonderful attractions honoring the bygone era when the Portuguese led world exploration.
-We really liked Belem and more posts are coming about the attractions there.
-For now, I wanted to share one of its main attractions there and one of the country’s gems – San Jeronimos Monastery Mosteiro dos Jerónimos.
+We really liked Belem.
+One of of its main attractions and one of the country’s gems is San Jeronimos Monastery Mosteiro dos Jerónimos.

 Jeronimos Monastery exterior